vinchamp77/AndroidNews/README.md

 - New article arrived notification
 - Deep link support for all article URLs

-## Current Status
-- Break the `ArticlesRepository` into `ArticlesRepository` (room database) and `UserPreferencesRepository` (proto datastore)
-- Implement `ArticleRepo` data - model for repository and `Article` data - model for the UI
-- Read / bookmarked articles are currently broken

 ## Requirements
 - Android Studio Electric Eel or later